Projects

 Housing or Shelter Rehabilitations: To ensure safe shelter for displaced people, small rehabilitations of community shelters or affected houses, deemed accessible for IDP reception, will be carried out.
 The aim is to ensure adequate safety for the housed individuals, even in the event of new earthquakes.

-Updates on the activity will be provided at the end of the two-month intervention period, approximately at the end of July.
+Updates on the activity will be provided at the end of the two-month intervention period.